joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/12/04/arts/television/late-night-trump-notre-dame.html

 **'Sacked in the morning' chants for Lopetegui after West Ham hit 31 shots but lose again**\
-`Lopetegui says the only thing he's "worried" about is preparing for the next game against Wolves.
+`Lopetegui says the only thing he's ‘worried’ about is preparing for the next game against Wolves.
 It's not certain he makes it that far`\
 https://nytimes.com/athletic/5966812/2024/12/04/sacked-chants-lopetegui-west-ham/

 **Word of the Day: umber**\